 Trashasaurus Rex, our solid waste sculpture, was created in response to a 1990 ruling handed down by a United States District Court.
 The judge in the case ruled that the State of Indiana couldn't prohibit other states from transporting solid waste and depositing it in our landfills.
 Even though many of our landfills were at or near capacity, the judge said that banning out-of-state trash would be unconstitutional, since the law would interfere with interstate commerce.
 The ruling inspired us to create Trashasaurus in order to increase awareness of the solid waste problem and to encourage recycling.
 During the past four years, the dinosaur has appeared at many environmental functions, including the first Kids' World Conference on the Environment sponsored by Nickelodeon, the children's television network based in Orlando, Florida.

 Just as folk artists work with whatever they have on hand to make art, you can use found materials to create a sculpture like Trashasaurus Rex and express how you feel about the solid waste problem.
 Creating such a sculpture will help save landfill space, and displaying your work in a public place can make others aware of the solid waste problem.

 For a relief sculpture:

 The following is a general description of how we made our solid waste sculpture, Trashasaurus Rex.
-You can use our suggestions to build a similar sculpture or create something of your very own design.
+You can use our suggestions to build a dinosaur or another animal of your own creation.

 Before any building was done, we began our work by studying the sizes and general shapes of dinosaurs.
 We concluded that a simple, four-legged creature with its feet planted firmly on the ground would give the support and stability needed to withstand the possible moving and the weight of objects to be glued to it.
 We decided on an Apatosaurus (formerly called Brontosaurus), figured the size of our dinosaur in proportion to a real one, and made a drawing of its general shape.